ArtBlocks/artblocks-docs/README.md

 ### Can I use text?
 What fonts can I use?

 You can use text in your project!
-Font choice is technically at your discression but you're encouraged to use the core web fonts to ensure universal support and maintain the integrity of the piece over the longer term. (`serif`, `sans-serif`, `monospace` and less commonly `cursive` and `fantasy`)
+Font choice is technically at your discretion but you're encouraged to use the core web fonts to ensure universal support and maintain the integrity of the piece over the longer term. (`serif`, `sans-serif`, `monospace` and less commonly `cursive` and `fantasy`)